-A Jet Ski bill of sale form is physical written account containing the information entailed in an exchange of a jet ski for a proposed financial consideration.
+A Jet Ski bill of sale form is a physical written account containing the information entailed in an exchange of a jet ski for a proposed financial consideration.
 The buyer and seller will input their corresponding information as well as the identifying information of the jetski and sale price to be finalized in agreement with individual endorsements from each party.
 This document can be furnished to establish ownership when it comes time to register and title the watercraft.

 Why Use a Bill of Sale?

-Incorporating a bill of sale into the transaction is a standard procedure to log and legitimize the exchange with a physical executed register.
+Incorporating a bill of sale into the transaction is a standard procedure to log and legitimize the exchange with a physically executed register.
 This record serves as a popular form to identify the owner of the watercraft after it has changed hands.
 It can also be used for tax purposes to prove paid purchase price or provide a paper trail when it comes time to initiate the transfer of title and registration.

 How to Go About Selling a Jetski